juliandavis7/DS-Fellows-Events/index.md

 # Data Science Fellows - Events
 ## Fall 2020
 ## Overview
 This is an events page for the Cal Poly Data Science fellows.
 We will post information about weekly data science related events and activities here.
-Feel fee to participate in anything listed below.
+Feel free to participate in anything listed below.

 ## Events